tricaisabel/reviews-app/README.md

 - `npm install`

 ### Create a local .env file with the API keys
-- Click the Google Drive link provided by me.
+- Download the file provided by me (env.txt)
-- Open env.txt, copy the content.
+- Open it and copy the content.
 - Create a new .env file in the root of the review-app-be directory and paste the content.
+Save.

 ### Start the back-end server
 - `npm run dev`